schwilklab/lab-resources/field-work-checklist.md

 For tree tagging
 ----------------

-- Tree tags (check numbers, ranges, type are all correct).
+- tree tags (check numbers, ranges, type are all correct).
 Do you have enough?
-- Nails 8d 2.5 inch work well
+- nails 8d 2.5 inch work well
-- Hammer
+- hammer
 - wire for tagging small trees
 - wire cutters
 - flagging